 “Then you realize the planet has no atmosphere and only rocket planes can fly.”

-The music in the game receives mixed reviews, with some players appreciating its distinct sound and atmospheric qualities, particularly in the context of the game's setting and lore.
-However, others criticize it as generic or droning, with specific mentions of the menu music being particularly disliked.
-Overall, while the soundtrack has its charm and can enhance the experience, many players prefer to listen to their own music while playing.
+The music in the game receives mixed reviews, with some players appreciating its distinct sound and atmospheric qualities, particularly the ambient tracks that enhance immersion in the game's dystopian setting.
+However, others criticize the soundtrack as droning or generic, with specific mentions of the menu music being particularly disliked.
+Overall, while the music may not be universally praised, it contributes to the game's unique charm and aesthetic.

 “The game has a very distinct sound, music, and visual style that I find either legitimately good (main menu and cover art, the music, terrain art) or charmingly lo-fi (portraits and event screens).”